FlamingLotusGirls/sea_of_dreams/README.md

 # Serenity
-Things related to our flaming fireflies
+Things related to the sea of dreams

 ## Audio and Sound

 Please see the sound directory.

-Generally, there is a daemon running on Raspberry pis, about 7 of them ( 2 per pergola and 1 per jar ).
+Generally, there is a daemon running on a Raspberry pi.
 These are written in C, have a simple HTTP server to receive REST calls, and are written to PulseAudio, an audio interface which allows easy manipulation of multiple outputs, and volumes and modules which are manipulated via code.
 While there are interfaces in higher level languages, the "zero copy"